TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

    annotated_assignment_stmt: `augtarget` ":" `expression`
                             : ["=" (`starred_expression` | `yield_expression`)]

-The difference from normal :ref:`assignment` is that only single target is allowed.
+The difference kutoka normal :ref:`assignment` is that only single target is allowed.

-For simple names as assignment targets, if in class or module scope, the annotations are evaluated and stored in a special class or module attribute :attr:`__annotations__` that is a dictionary mapping from variable names (mangled if private) to evaluated annotations.
-This attribute is writable and is automatically created at the start of class or module body execution, if annotations are found statically.
+For simple names as assignment targets, if in kundi or module scope, the annotations are evaluated and stored in a special kundi or module attribute :attr:`__annotations__` that is a dictionary mapping kutoka variable names (mangled if private) to evaluated annotations.
+This attribute is writable and is automatically created at the start of kundi or module body execution, if annotations are found statically.

-For expressions as assignment targets, the annotations are evaluated if in class or module scope, but not stored.
+For expressions as assignment targets, the annotations are evaluated if in kundi or module scope, but not stored.

 If a name is annotated in a function scope, then this name is local for that scope.
 Annotations are never evaluated and stored in function scopes.